TheMagicianDev/babel-plugin-module-resolver-tsconfig/README.md

 it's that simple.
 Instead of manually adding and repeating all of the aliases.
 No more of `it shouldn't be like this` and `frustration`.

-`tsconfig.json` locked up automatically in the same directory as `babel.config.json`.
+`tsconfig.json` looked up automatically in the same directory as `babel.config.json`.

 ### Signature